andrew/ultimate-awesome/README.md

 - [awesome-government-sites](https://github.com/anselmbradford/awesome-government-sites) - An awesome list of government websites.
 - [my-awesome](https://github.com/ansiz/my-awesome) - My curated list of awesome tools and libraries which I have used, also a catalog of my stared repositories.
 - [awesome-home-automation](https://github.com/apehex/awesome-home-automation) - :house: A curated list of awesome home automation tools, projects & resources.
+- [awesome-rl-for-legged-locomotion](https://github.com/apexrl/awesome-rl-for-legged-locomotion) - A curated list of awesome material on legged robot locomotion using reinforcement learning (RL) and sim-to-real techniques.
 - [awesome-images](https://github.com/ApoorvSaxena/awesome-images) - Collection of awesome things regarding image optimisations and utility.
 - [awesome-ai](https://github.com/artemshar/awesome-ai) - AI (ML) Powered Tools for Artists & Developers.
 - [awesome-prestashop](https://github.com/Arunkumarcs/awesome-prestashop) - A curated list of awesome Prestashop resources.
 - [awesome-korean-nlp](https://github.com/Astro36/awesome-korean-nlp) - Korean NLP Program List.
+- [awesome-computer-vision](https://github.com/awesomelistsio/awesome-computer-vision) - A curated list of awesome libraries, frameworks, tools, datasets, and research papers in computer vision, covering topics such as object detection, image segmentation, 3D vision, and more.
 - [awesome-ffmpeg](https://github.com/awesomelistsio/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
+- [awesome-go](https://github.com/awesomelistsio/awesome-go) - A curated list of awesome Go resources and tips to help you become a more productive and proficient Go developer.
 - [awesome-mechanical-engineering](https://github.com/awesomelistsio/awesome-mechanical-engineering) - A curated list of tools, platforms, resources, and educational content for Mechanical Engineering.
 - [awesome-open-source-math-tools](https://github.com/awesomelistsio/awesome-open-source-math-tools) - A curated list of open-source tools, libraries, and resources for mathematical computations, covering areas such as linear algebra, calculus, numerical methods, optimization, and visualization.
 - [Awesome-Online-Efficiency](https://github.com/Awesome-Online-Efficiency/Awesome-Online-Efficiency) - 🧰 A collection of online efficiency tools,including useful and emerging.